 Guatemala is known for is typical buses (called chickenbuses).
 Are you looking for a cool photo spot?
 Head to the local bus station, at the central market.
 There is always something going on here, but the colored buses in particular are nice to observe and capture.

 I love jewelry, especially when it is handmade.
 In Antigua you can go on a workshop and make your own jewelry from jade.
 Jade has always played an important role in pre-Columbian civilizations, and you can find the stones all over Guatemala.
 Xibalba is a boutique store, offering these workshops.
 You will learn about the stone, the culture that goes with it and of course how to use it in jewelry.
 You start by selecting your stone and will be creating your design with a local designer afterwards.
 When your design is ready, you will start cutting, shaping and polishing your unique piece of jewelry.

 Learn how to dance the salsa

 Do you want to dance salsa?
 New Sensation Salsa is your place to be.
-Your teacher will be one of the nicest and best teachers from Antigua, Nancy Gudiel.
+Your teacher, Nancy Gudiel, is one of the nicest and best teachers of Antigua.
 Both as a beginner and advanced, it is best to book a private lesson.
 One-on-one lessons, mean that you can take major steps in a short amount of time.
 In café Las Palmas you can practice your new moves during their weekly salsa parties.

 Visit Caoba farms | best things to do in Antigua Guatemala on weekends